jhelst/eng-take-home-public/FRONT-END.md

 # Front End (1.5 hrs)

-You will have 1.5-ish hours to complete this portion of the assignment.
+We expect this portion of the take-home to require about 1.5 hours of focused time to complete.

-### Goals/Outcomes
+### Goals

-- To test knowledge of consuming APIs and handling responses
+- Test knowledge of consuming APIs and handling responses
-- Loading state and knowing where and how to make multiple API calls efficiently
+- Load state and knowing where and how to make multiple API calls efficiently

 ### Pre-requisites

-- Add your Spotify client ID & secret to `config.js`
+- Spotify account (free-tier)
-  - Note. **Never add this type of config to version control.
-This would usually come from your build server.**
+- Spotify client ID & secret set in `config.js`

 ### Requirements